theverygaming/website/index.md

 - **Radio Stuff**
   - VLF (mainly stuff below 8.3kHz)
   - Optical - literally light - sadly it's a little hard to find people to have a QSO with at those frequencies
-  - I chase Radiosondes (and you should too!) <!-- TODO: link to some nice blog post about that -->
+  - I chase/retrieve radiosondes (and you should too!) - see [a talk about it](https://www.youtube.com/watch?v=YBy-bXEWZeM)
 - **Electronics**
   - I make attempts at building some circuits sometimes, but usually fail